federicojordan/federicojordan.github.io/_posts/2020-09-10-simplertapp--posting-tweets-thought-notifications-with-ios-custom-actions-ccdb7818d898.md

 * * *

-_This article is also available on mi personal blog_

 This article is part of a series that aims to build a system to send notifications of relevant articles of Twitter, with the purpose of being easily retweeted.
 [Here](https://medium.com/@federicojordn/how-to-obtain-